RicVic95/Sales-Strategy-Analysis/README.md

 | sales_method    | 2         | 11957.12        | 0.0       |

-The Kruskal-Wallis test yielded an H-statistic of 11957.12, which indicates significant differences between the sales methods, and a p-value of 0.0, which is less than the 0.05 threshold, allowing us to reject the null hypothesis.
-Therefore, we conclude that there is a significant difference in the distributions of revenue across the sales methods (call, email, email + call).
+The Kruskal-Wallis test revealed significant differences in revenue distributions across the three sales methods, with an H-statistic of 11,957.12 and a p-value of 0.0, well below the 0.05 threshold.
+This allows us to confidently reject the null hypothesis, confirming that the choice of sales method impacts revenue.
+These results suggest that businesses must prioritize sales methods based on their revenue goals.
+For instance, methods like email + call, which showed higher average revenue per transaction, may be suited for high-value customers, while methods like email, with higher scalability, are better for maximizing total revenue.

 #### Post-hoc pairwise comparisons